Home / Media / News

 Jan 9, 2026

-NHCSL Demands Accountability and State Law Enforcement Access Following ICE Shooting in Minneapolis and CBP Shooting in Portland
+NHCSL Demands Accountability and State Law Enforcement Access in Light of Today’s Announcement of Further Escalation of Federal Deployment, Following ICE Shooting in Minneapolis and CBP Shooting in Portland

-WASHINGTON, DC — In response to the fatal shooting of Renee Nicole Good in South Minneapolis by an Immigration and Customs Enforcement (ICE) agent on January 7, 2026, and the shooting and abandonment by Customs and Border Protection (CBP) of a husband and wife in Portland, the National Hispanic Caucus of State Legislators (NHCSL) issued the following statement:
+WASHINGTON, DC — In response to today’s announcement by Department of Homeland Security (DHS) Secretary Kristi Noem that hundreds more federal agents are being deployed to Minnesota, following the fatal shooting of Renee Nicole Good in South Minneapolis by an Immigration and Customs Enforcement (ICE) agent on January 7, 2026, and the shooting and abandonment by Customs and Border Protection (CBP) of a husband and wife in Portland, the National Hispanic Caucus of State Legislators (NHCSL) issued the following statement:

-“The continued and regular use of lethal force by ICE and CBP agents across our states and cities is deeply alarming, and this pattern of violence has reached a devastating peak with the preventable death of the unarmed 37 year old mother, Renee Nicole Good.
-We are concerned and disturbed by the video evidence that clearly shows Ms. Good posed no life-threatening presence at the scene, making her death needless, contrary to policy and criminal.
+“The continued and regular use of lethal force by ICE and CBP agents across our states and cities is deeply alarming, and this pattern of violence reached a devastating and unacceptable peak with the preventable death of Renee Nicole Good, an unarmed 37-year old mother.
+Video evidence makes clear that Ms. Good posed no life-threatening danger, rendering her death needless, contrary to policy, and potentially criminal.

-“NHCSL demands accountability through a swift, transparent, and independent investigation that involves all required parties, including the Minneapolis Police Department and any other state officials anywhere who have the Constitutional right, duty and jurisdiction to investigate state crimes.
-We also urge Congress to take immediate action to hold ICE, CBP and the Department of Homeland Security accountable, and to implement reform to prevent further loss of life.
+“NHCSL demands accountability through a swift, transparent, and independent investigation that includes all appropriate state and local authorities, including the Minneapolis Police Department and other state officials who have the constitutional right, duty, and jurisdiction to investigate crimes committed within their states.
+Federal agents are not above the law.
+We also urge Congress to take immediate action to hold ICE, CBP, and the Department of Homeland Security accountable and to enact meaningful reforms to prevent further loss of life.

 ###